Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences

 where $\gamma$ is the overlap reduction function characterizing the loss in sensitivity due to the separation and the relative orientation of the detectors, normalized so that it is one for L-shaped co-aligned and co-located detectors, $P_1$ and $P_2$ are the strain noise power spectral densities of the two detectors.
 Notice that this method is optimal for a Gaussian stochastic background, which is not the case of the backgrounds calculated in this paper (the sources do not overlap in the frequency range of terrestrial detectors).
-However, the ET Mock Data Challenges \citep{2012PhRvD..86l2001R} has proven that such non Gaussian backgrounds can still be detected with no loss of sensitivity by the cross correlation statistic.
+However, the ET Mock Data Challenges \citep{2012PhRvD..86l2001R} has proven that such non-Gaussian backgrounds can still be detected with no loss of sensitivity by the cross-correlation statistic.

-In this paper we consider 1) a pair of co-aligned and co-located Advanced (second generation detectors such as the LIGO Hanford pair in the US.
-A similar sensitivity can be obtained by combining the future network of detector pairs worldwide (LIGO Hanford and LIGO Livingston in the US, Virgo in Italy, GEO in Germany, IndIGO in India, KAGRA in Japan), the number of pairs balancing the loss in sensitivity due to their separation and relative orientation (\citet{2011ApJ...739...86Z}, Mandic private communication).
-2) a pair of V-shaped detectors (an angle of $\pi/3$ between the two arms) separated by an angle of $2\pi/3$, with the sensitivity of the third generation triangle detector ET.
-We use two models for the noise, ET-B \citep{2008arXiv0810.0604H} which is about ten times better than the sensitivity of Advanced LIGO/Virgo with a low frequency cutoff at $1-3$ Hz, and ET-D \citep{2011CQGra..28i4013H} with a significant improvement at frequencies below 30 Hz.
+We considered a pair of co-aligned and co-located advanced (second-generation detectors such as the LIGO Hanford pair in the US.
+A similar sensitivity can be obtained by combining the future network of detector pairs worldwide (LIGO Hanford and LIGO Livingston in the US, Virgo in Italy, GEO in Germany, IndIGO in India, KAGRA in Japan), the number of pairs balancing the loss in sensitivity caused by their separation and relative orientation (\citet{2011ApJ...739...86Z}, Mandic private communication).
+We also considered a pair of V-shaped detectors (an angle of $\pi/3$ between the two arms) separated by an angle of $2\pi/3$, with the sensitivity of the third-generation triangle detector ET.
+We used two models for the noise, ET-B \citep{2008arXiv0810.0604H}, which is about ten times better than the sensitivity of advanced LIGO/Virgo with a low-frequency cutoff at $1-3$ Hz, and ET-D \citep{2011CQGra..28i4013H} with a significant improvement at frequencies below 30 Hz.

-In Fig.~\ref{fig-snr_fraction}, we show the cumulative SNR as a function of the frequency for Advanced and ET detectors for the model BZk (considering other models or a simple power law $\Omega_{gw} \sim f^{2/3}$ do not change the results significantly).
-As one can see, most of the S/N comes from a relatively small frequency interval, which depends on the configuration pair, but extends from a few Hz to $<$ 100 Hz.
+In Fig.~\ref{fig-snr_fraction}, we show the cumulative S/N as a function of the frequency for advanced and ET detectors for the model BZ (considering other models or a simple power law $\Omega_{gw} \sim f^{2/3}$ does not change the results significantly).
+Clearly, most of the S/N comes from a relatively small frequency interval, which depends on the configuration pair, but extends from a few Hz to $<$ 100 Hz.
 At these frequencies, BHBH contribution dominates the background signal.